 The school catalog is current as of the time of printing.
-CSi reserves the right to make changes in organizational structure, policy and procedures as circumstances dictate.
-The school reserves the right to make changes in equipment and materials and modify curriculum as it deems necessary.
-When size and curriculum permit, classes may be combined to provide meaningful instruction and training and contribute to the level of interaction among students.
-Students are expected to be familiar with the information presented in this school catalog.
+CCi reserves the right to make changes in organizational structure, policy and procedures as circumstances dictate.
+The school reserves the right to

 Financial Information

 Tuition and Fees

 The Enrollment Agreement obligates the student and the school for the entire program of instruction.
 Students' financial obligations will be calculated in accordance with the refund policy in the contract and this school catalog.
 Each program consists of the number of terms listed below.
 The content and schedule for the programs and academic terms are described in this catalog.